elmerdotdev/ciccc-web-1-midterm/README.md

 ## Goal

-The goal of this assignment is to create a personal portfolio website that will be used to showcase your work and skills to potential employers.
+The goal of this project is to create a personal portfolio website that will be used to showcase your work and skills to potential employers.
 This website will be a living document that you can update throughout the program and beyond.

 ## Requirements

 - Before you start building it, create a wireframe of your website.
 You can use Whimsical to create it and add a screenshot to your repository.
-- Your website must have the following sections/pages:
+- Your website can have the following sections/pages:

   - Home
   - About